drewgourley/esp32-linein-stream/README.md

 crystals (ESP32 vs the board's oscillator) causes a periodic sample slip that sounds like a "machine gun"/helicopter chop.
 Feeding MCLK from the ESP32 (board in **Slave**) puts everything in one clock domain and fixes both problems.

+## Performance notes (why P4, not S3)

+This project started on an ESP32-S3 + external W5500 (SPI) Ethernet chip.
+Running the line-in capture/EQ/stream pipeline **and** Sendspin playback at the same time caused audible stutter: the W5500 requires bit-banging every Ethernet frame over SPI, and that overhead — sharing a core with the timing-critical I2S capture loop — was enough to occasionally miss the DMA deadline.
+Moving to the ESP32-P4's **native RMII EMAC** (no SPI-bridged Ethernet chip) resolved it completely, running on Core 0 alongside the capture/HTTP tasks while Sendspin runs on Core 1.

+With that headroom back, I2S buffering was halved (`dma_desc_num` 8→6, `dma_frame_num`/`FRAMES_PER_READ` 512→256), cutting capture-side buffer latency
+from ~85 ms to ~32 ms, with no regression.
+Sendspin's task stack was also moved to PSRAM (`task_stack_in_psram: true`) now that 32 MB is available.

+## Known issues

+- **Faint broadband hiss on the line-in capture path**, present even with no source connected (i.e. ADC self-noise, not a real signal).
+Ground-loop has been ruled out.
+A bulk electrolytic decoupling cap across the WM8782 board's VCC/GND improved it slightly but did not eliminate it — the remainder is likely a mix of the WM8782's own noise floor and rail noise that only a proper ceramic (0.1 µF) bypass cap placed right at the chip's supply pins would catch.
+This is a known limitation of breadboard/dupont-wire construction; a planned custom PCB revision should close the gap with decoupling built into the layout instead of bolted on afterward.

 ## Troubleshooting quick reference